Committee Management System (CMS):

 Read More

-Yakima Police Department renews focus on data-driven policing, will invest in license plate cameras Yakima Herald The Yakima City Council agreed to invest in 15 automatic license plate recognition cameras and hire two new crime analysts earlier this month, as the Yakima Police Department shifts toward a data-driven approach to eliminate violent crime and gang violence.
+The Yakima City Council agreed to invest in 15 automatic license plate recognition cameras and hire two new crime analysts earlier this month, as the Yakima Police Department shifts toward a data-driven approach to eliminate violent crime and gang violence.

 Read More

-Are the kids ready for a different kind of summer school?
-The Gardner News The Gardner Police Department will host its second Junior Police Academy starting Monday, July 26.
-Read More
+The Gardner Police Department will host its second Junior Police Academy starting Monday, July 26.

 OACP Weekly Update